Information & Educational Technologies :: Help Desk

-Your official faculty/staff email address is normally firstname.lastname@example.org.
+Your official faculty/staff email address is normally email@example.com.
 If someone already has that combination of your first initial and the same last name, then your email address may use your middle initial or some other combination of letters to make your email address unique.
 If you have a computer on campus assigned to you, then you may be using the Outlook client to access your email.
-Everyone also has access to Outlook Web Access (OWA), which can be used to access your official email from any computer connected to the Internet.
-The Webmail link to access OWA is found in the menu on the left side of the of the Virginia Western Faculty & Staff web page.
-The username and password to access OWA is the same combination that is used to access the local area network on campus.
+Everyone also has access to Office 365 Webmail, which can be used to access your official email from any computer connected to the Internet.
+The username and password to access Webmail is the same combination that is used to access the local area network on campus.
 Microsoft has some good online training for using Outlook and Outlook Web Access.

 The telephones on campus actually use the same network that the computers use.
 In fact for most people on campus, the network cable from the computer plugs into the telephone, then there is another network cable that goes from the telephone to the wall.
 Basic functions work like any other telephone.
-You need to dial "9" for an outside line.
+Use "8" when dialing to another Virginia state college or agency, as this will use the In-State Network instead of billing long distance.
+If that does not work or if you need to make an out of state call, then use "9" to get an outside line.
 Not all phones are setup to dial long distance.
 If long distance is needed and it's not available on your phone, please call the Help Desk at 77354.
 Refrain from using long distance for personal calls, the college does get billed for these and the list is auditable.
 Each classroom has a telephone, but these will not ring and are to be used in case of an emergency.
-If you want to know more about the other buttons and functions of the telephone, you can go to http://www.virginiawestern.edu/iet/helpdesk/phones/index.php.
+If you want to know more about the other buttons and functions of the telephone, you can go to this page.

 The Daily Bulletin has been designed for routine, non-emergency campus notices.
 It can be accessed from the Virginia Western home page under the Faculty & Staff section or use this link.
 All virginiawestern.edu email addresses will receive an email copy of the Daily Bulletin each day.